cph-cachet/carp.sensing-flutter/carp_firebase_backend/README.md

 ### Google Firebase Database

-By using the Google Firebase **Database** endpoint, CARP sensing data are uploaded as raw JSON data points, using Firebase as a
-[`DataManager`](https://pub.dartlang.org/documentation/carp_core/latest/carp_core/DataManager-class.html) in `carp_mobile_sensing`.
+By using the Google Firebase **Database** endpoint, CARP sensing data are uploaded as raw JSON data points, using Firebase as a [`DataManager`](https://pub.dartlang.org/documentation/carp_core/latest/carp_core/DataManager-class.html) in `carp_mobile_sensing`.
-In Firebase, data json objects are stores in the `collection` specified in the `FirebaseDatabaseDataManager` JSON objects will be stored in collections named
+In Firebase, data json objects are stores in the `collection` specified in the `FirebaseDatabaseDataManager`.
+JSON objects will be stored in collections named:

 `/<collection>/<study_id>/<device_id>/upload/<data_type>`

 relative to this path.
-For example, if `collection` is `carp_data`, `study_id` is `1234` and `device_id`is `R16NW`,
-location data will be stored as documents in this collection:
+For example, if `collection` is `carp_data`, `study_id` is `1234` and `device_id` is `R16NW`, location data will be stored as documents in this collection:

 `carp_data/1234/R16NW/upload/location`.

-## Setting up support for Google Firebase (GF)
+## Setting up support for Google Firebase

-For Firebase to work with your Flutter app, configuration of both GF and the Flutter app has to be done.
+For Firebase to work with your Flutter app, configuration of both Firebase and your Flutter app has to be done.
 Please follow the step below in details, since the level of debugging/error messages are quite limited when setting this up.
 If you are new to Firebase, then please start by reading the extensive [Firebase documentation](https://firebase.google.com/docs/) first.